arrow-kt/arrow-website/content/docs/learn/typed-errors/validation.md

 <!--- KNIT example-validation-04.kt -->

 Let's forget about validating each author for a moment, and just implement the emptiness checks for the title and the authors list.
+Note that in the latter case we perform both the check and the conversion to `NonEmptyList` in a single go using `ensureNotNull`.

 <!--- INCLUDE
 sealed interface BookValidationError